tjrileywisc/waltham_etl/readme.md

 Run the python `get_census_data.py` script.
 This fetches a selection of data from the Data Profiles and Subjects tables of the American Community Survey.

+See https://api.census.gov/data.html for the actual tables and fields that are available.

 ### MassGIS layers

 This data doesn't require any authentication - just run the `get_gis_layers.py` script.